ros2/rmw_zenoh/README.md

 ```

 The following additional configuration options available as environment variables:

 - `ZENOH_SHM_ALLOC_SIZE`: size (in bytes) of memory to allocate as shared memory arena.
 Must be a multiple of 4.
-The default value is 16MB.
+The default value is 48 MiB.
 - `ZENOH_SHM_MESSAGE_SIZE_THRESHOLD`: threshold (in bytes) for ROS message wire size to be sent as SHM buffer.
 Must be a multiple of 4.
 The default value is 512.
 Note that depending on your hardware caracteristics (CPU, memory) it could be counter-productive for the latency of small messages to lower this threashold.

 ### Interoperability